Alert Types

 PromQL Alerts

-Sysdig Monitor enables you to use PromQL to define metric expressions that you can alert on
+Sysdig Monitor enables you to use PromQL to monitor and alert on changes in your infrastructure

 Metric Alerts